DishantBhatt/Automated_Email_Project/README.md

 The email was made with html and sent as an html email.

-The code iterates throught the data frame sending emails one by one.
+The code iterates through the data frame sending emails one by one.